 Description

-These Japanese-inspired, Roasted Sweet Potatoes with Miso, ginger and scallions can be made vegan, using olive oil or coconut oil.
-A simple delicious vegan side dish that is easy to make and full of amazing flavor!
+This roasted sweet potato recipe is delicious!
+Made with miso butter, ginger, and scallions, it can be made vegan, using olive oil or coconut oil.
+A simple, delicious side dish that is easy to make and full of amazing flavor!

 Ingredients